dhis2/app-platform/docs/scripts/pack.md

 # d2 app scripts pack

-Create a .zip archive of a built application
+Create a .zip archive of a built application.

 > **NOTE**: This command is currently unsupported for libraries